olivierpierre/ukboot/tools/max_unikernels/Readme.md

 1. Compile with `make` (you might need to edit `../../Config.mk` to set xen sources directory)

 2. Run `test.sh`, wait for it to crash because of too much unikernels running.
 Results are un the file `results`

+3. To stop all the running unikernels, you can use:
+   `xl shutdown -a`